bakedchickengames/reformatnousb/README.md

 * Copy your unattend.xml to the Panther folder (located, for this example, at C:\testmount\Windows\Panther).
 You'll have to make the folder since it won't exist.
 This file contains the information to skip the OOBE (Out-Of-Box Experience).
 Basically the steps where you enter username/password/time and date.
 You can skip it all using this.
 * Use DISM to unmount the install.wim.
 DISM will then apply and save the install.
 * You now have folder, for this example, C:\examplewindows which contains the extracted and modified windows.iso files.
 Save this folder for the future installs you wish to repeat
-* You'll be using the install.wim that you modified using DISM to install windows now
+* You'll be using the install.wim that you modified using DISM to install windows
 * Format a partition and install the unzipped iso (located, for this example, at C:\examplewindows\sources\install.wim) using DISM /Apply-Image to that partition.
 * Run bcdboot on that drive and it is ready to go